Greater Good Parenting: Raising Caring, Courageous Kids

 Over the past two decades, researchers have expanded our understanding of the keys to developing virtues in children such as generosity, gratitude, and forgiveness—to raising children who are supportive of others and committed to something bigger than themselves.
 However, for the most part there have not been coordinated efforts to infuse these new scientific insights into programs that inform and educate parents.

-In order to help bridge the gap between research and the daily lives of parents, the GGSC is proud to announce a new, three-year initiative to help parents raise caring, courageous kids.
+In order to help bridge the gap between research and the daily lives of parents, the GGSC began a three-year initiative to help parents raise caring, courageous kids.
 Supported by the John Templeton Foundation, this initiative launched in July of 2017 and has three major components.

 1. Grants to support innovation in community-based parenting programs.
-The GGSC will select and provide funding to community-based organizations (e.g., schools, houses of worship, community centers) that have strong connections to parents of school-age children.
-We have announced a request for proposals that will ultimately award a total of $1 million in grants to the strongest proposals for creating or improving a program to help parents build skills like generosity, gratitude, and forgiveness in their kids.
-After awarding these grants, the GGSC and a team of scientific advisors will help the organizations identify research relevant to their programs, translate this research into lessons for parents, and determine how to better evaluate the success of their work.
+The GGSC selected and provided a total of $1 million in funding to 16 community-based organizations (e.g., schools, houses of worship, community centers) that have strong connections to parents of school-age children.
+These organizations’ proposals sought to create or improve a program to help parents build strengths like generosity, gratitude, and forgiveness in their kids.
+After awarding these grants, the GGSC and a team of scientific advisors have been helping the organizations identify research relevant to their programs, translate this research into lessons for parents, and determine how to better evaluate the success of their work.

 2. Events to identify “what works.”
 The GGSC will twice bring scientific experts together with the community-based organizations awarded a grant through the initiative.
-One event will be held toward the start of the project, to review and share the organizations’ plans; the other will be held toward the end, to identify and discuss their successes, challenges, and lessons learned.
+One event was held in June 2018 to review and share the organizations’ plans; the other will be held toward the end of the initiative, to identify and discuss their successes, challenges, and lessons learned.
 These convenings will both help the organizations learn more from the scientific experts, and from each other, while enabling them to share insights from their experiences “on the ground.”